great-expectations/great_expectations/docs/how_to_guides/validation/how_to_run_a_checkpoint_in_airflow.rst

 .. _how_to_guides__validation__how_to_run_a_checkpoint_in_airflow:

-How to run a checkpoint in Airflow
+How to run a Checkpoint in Airflow
 ==================================

 .. admonition:: Admonition from Mr. Dickens